achmadismail173/fingerweb/README.md

 | | `--json` | Outputs the result exclusively in **JSON format** (suppresses standard CLI output). |
 | `-o` | `--output` | Saves the JSON output to a specified file path. |
 | | `--threads` | Number of concurrent threads for bulk scanning (used with `-l`). |

+## 🤝 Contributing

+This project is licensed under the MIT License.